Gapminder/gapminder-igno-survey-processing/gsheets-workflow-api/DEV.md

 - Google Drive API
 - Secret Manager API
 - Cloud Functions API
+- Cloud Build API
+- IAM Service Account Credentials API

 2. Configure the OAuth consent screen: [https://console.cloud.google.com/apis/credentials/consent]().
 The current GCP Oauth assets (logo) was created using [this Figma project](https://www.figma.com/file/m7vuUFRdMkrTwnO1whFfi7/Google-Marketplace-assets?node-id=0%3A1&t=dgKGpR2Tdz7wsVAS-0).

-3. In the Apps Script editor for the deployed Google Apps Script, go to Project Settings -> Google Cloud Platform (GCP) Project and Change Project to the relevant project.
+3. In the Apps Script editor for the deployed Google Apps Script (the spreadsheet to which [../gsheets-addon]() is deployed), go to Project Settings -> Google Cloud Platform (GCP) Project and Change Project to the relevant project.

-Note: The above has already been configured for the production GCP project, but instructions are supplied here to be able to set up a new project, e.g. for testing purposes or similar.
+Note: The above has already been configured for our production GCP project, but instructions are supplied here to be able to set up a new project, e.g. for testing purposes or similar.

 ## Local Configuration